Governor’s Institute on Plans of Safe Care

 County planning team members should:

 c.
 Come prepared to share resources and partners who currently help support infants who are affected by prenatal substance exposure, including alcohol, and their families.
 Begin to think about the resources currently in place in your county and those that might still be needed.
+If your county currently uses a template for Plans of Safe Care, please bring that and any other related county documents with you.
+You may also review an example Plans of Safe Care template.

 WHO CAN I CONTACT IF I HAVE ADDITIONAL QUESTIONS?